 Walking tours for active travellers – tips for seniors

 Why walk?
 Because for the traveler, as a couple or solo traveler, walking tours are a great tour to access sites off the beaten track.
 Exploring on foot, on a guided walking holiday, as a preferred travel style gives you access to more authentic experiences, as you enjoy sights and experiences shared on a guided walk usually reserved for locals.
 Discovering a new country through walking gives you an incredible sense of accomplishment.
 The discovery and exploration of ancient forests or olive groves or quaint villages that are hidden, make route notes for a great walking adventure or hike for for a future walking trip.
 Moreover, it is great for your fitness and will make you feel alive!
 Meet and chat with people, see more, and have your physical work rewarded with secrets you can only uncover from the ground whether on guided walking tour, self guided tour or free walking tour the benefits all remain.

-Odyssey Traveller offers walking tours designed especially for senior and mature travellers and are dominated by a collection of European walking tour programs for 2022 and beyond.
+Odyssey Traveller offers small group walking tours designed especially for senior and mature travellers and are dominated by a collection of European walking tour programs for 2022 and beyond.
 An affordable group tour suitable for couples and singles, they are tailored toward varying levels of fitness and are flexible.
 So, if you would prefer your itinerary to be spending an afternoon sipping tea and watching the world go by, you can.
 And rejoin the rest of the small group guided tour later in the day.
-Walking tours are fully mapped out, designed to maximise experience, and are guided by people in the know.
+Walking tours are fully mapped out, with an itinerary designed to maximise experience, and are guided by people in the know.
 Discover the world at a slower pace and get your feet dirty!

 Discover the world on foot with Odyssey Traveller